Budapest's Great Market Hall: History, Architecture, and Shopping

 Sunday | Closed / 10:00 AM – 4:00 PM | Verify before visiting |

-Metro users can take the M4 (green line) to Fővám tér station or the M3 (blue line) to Kálvin tér, within easy walking distance.
-The market's central location at the Pest end of Liberty Bridge and near the famous pedestrian shopping street Váci utca makes it easily integrable into any Budapest itinerary.
-Admission remains free, though toilets on the ground floor require small fees.
+If you're taking the metro, use M4 (green line) to Fővám tér or M3 (blue line) to Kálvin tér and walk a few minutes.
+It's right at the Pest end of Liberty Bridge and close to Váci utca shopping street, so it fits easily into any Budapest trip.
+Getting in is free, but using the toilets on the ground floor costs a little bit.